Church of St Mary and St Hardulph, Breedon on the Hill: Breedon Priory

-Breedon priory was founded as an Augustinian monastery in around 1120, on the site of the earlier Saxon Benedictine abbey of Holy Hill Monastery.
+Breedon priory was founded as an Augustinian house in around 1120, on the site of the Iron Age hillfort, like the earlier Anglo-Saxon minster.
 The priory was a cell of Nostell Priory in Yorkshire and there seems to have been between three and five canons in residence at any one time, usually from Nostell.
 Candidates for Prior were also usually selected by Nostell.
 Gervase, a prior of Breedon, attempted to gain independence for the priory from Nostell, but failed and subsequently resigned in 1244.

 In 1441 a visit from William Alnwick, Bishop of Lincoln (Leicestershire was historically within the Diocese of Lincoln), found the monastery to be dilapidated and in debt.
 By 1535 there was no resident community at the priory, which was now occupied only by the prior.
 The Valor Ecclesiasticus of 1535 recorded the priory had an annual income, after expenses, of £24.
 10s.
 4d.

 The priory was surrendered for dissolution in November 1539.
 It was later sold to Francis Shirley, head of the local manorial family, who were recusants.
 After the Dissolution, the eastern part of the priory with the formerly central tower was retained for parish use.
-The nave and other buildings were demolished.
+The nave and other buildings were later demolished.